geekbot-com/technical-assessment/README.md

 - [X] CTF (definition: https://dev.to/atan/what-is-ctf-and-how-to-get-started-3f04)

     - There is an easter egg hidden in the backend source.
 Let's see if you can find it.
+    - It would help if you first solve the bug.
     - For a bonus try and create an account in hack the box (https://www.hackthebox.eu/) :)

 - [X] Use the slack api: